kevin-aoun07/basket-option-pricing/README.md

 python basket_option_pricing.py --full --savefig

+---

-Notes on Performance
+## Notes on Performance

-Some parts of the project are computationally expensive (large Monte Carlo sample sizes + parameter sweeps).
+Some parts of the project are **computationally expensive** (large Monte Carlo sample sizes + parameter sweeps).
-For this reason, the GitHub-friendly version runs in FAST mode by default.
+For this reason, the GitHub-friendly version runs in **FAST mode by default**.